 Though this could be one solution to reducing costs, it does not necessarily account for patients who see a variety of provider types or who visit assorted care centers.
 Would each care center receive a lump sum?
 Would the care centers have to divide a single payment?
 The current system of incentive programs may be a step in this direction—particularly with the continued integration of payers and health systems—but it’s unlikely that we’ll be seeing a fully value-based system in the next 5 or 10 years.

 3. Effectively leveraging technology and data sharing

-Hear first-hand experiences from industry thought leaders from Mayo Clinic, Dell Medical School & UT Health Austin, and more!
+In this panel discussion, you'll hear first-hand experiences from industry thought leaders at Mayo Clinic, Dell Medical School & UT Health Austin, and more!
 This panel will cover topics ranging from:

 Provider benefits such as increased collaborations and incentive opportunities

 Provider challenges such as tracking and predicting those types of surgeries in their market, staffing properly, and facing a social worker shortage

 Predictions of the future of value-based care and how to capitalize on rising opportunities such as implementing health IT systems to handle population health initiatives